Undivided Attention: Are Intermediate Layers Necessary for BERT?: Related Work

 \section{Related Work}

+Approaches such as \cite{sanh2020distilbert}, \cite{sun2020mobilebert}, \cite{jiao2020tinybert}, \cite{sun2019patient} and \cite{xu2020bertoftheseus} use knowledge distillation techniques to reduce the parameter count in BERT and improve training speed.
+The authors of DistilBERT (\cite{sanh2020distilbert}) decreased the model size by 40\% and improved the training speed by 60\%, with minimal loss in accuracy.
+Similarly, the authors of TinyBERT (\cite{jiao2020tinybert}) employ a two-stage distillation framework, that performs distillation on both the pre-training and task specific learning stage to decrease the model size by 7.5x.
+BERT-PKD (Patient Knowledge Distillation) (\cite{sun2019patient}) learns from multiple layers of the teacher model for incremental knowledge extraction, whereas the BERT-of-Theseus approach (\cite{xu2020bertoftheseus}) progressively substitutes modules of BERT with modules having fewer parameters.
+However, all knowledge distillation techniques require a pre-trained teacher model, which may not available in many cases.

-Recent work, such as ALBERT \cite{lan2020albert}, employ a number of approaches, such as decomposing the vocabulary matrix and cross-layer parameter sharing, to achieve similar accuracy to BERT but with 18x fewer parameters and 1.7x faster training.
-Other related work such as \cite{press2020improving} changed the ordering of self-attention and intermediate blocks to create the \textit{sandwich transformer}.
-Like us, the authors recognize that the ordering of self-attention and intermediate blocks in BERT networks is not well justified nor necessarily optimal.
+Other approaches, such as ALBERT (\cite{lan2020albert}), employ a number of techniques, such as decomposing the vocabulary matrix and cross-layer parameter sharing, to achieve similar accuracy to BERT but with 18x fewer parameters and 1.7x faster training.
+The authors of \cite{press2020improving} changed the ordering of the sub-layers to create the \textit{sandwich transformer}.
+Like us, the authors recognize that the ordering of the sub-layers in BERT networks is not well justified nor necessarily optimal.
 However, unlike ALBERT, their goal is to improve language modeling performance and not to decrease the network size or complexity.
 In this work, we share similar goals to ALBERT but employ a different approach that removes blocks of intermediate layers from the network.
-In fact, the ALBERT approach is complementary to the architectural changes we propose here.